Caleb68864/ScoroMD/README.md

    - **User ID**: Your Scoro user ID for time entries
    - **Sync Interval**: How often to sync (in hours, 0 for manual only)

+### Sync Options

+You can selectively choose which types of Scoro data to sync:

+- **Sync Clients**: Enable/disable syncing of client information
+- **Sync Projects**: Enable/disable syncing of project information
+- **Sync Tasks**: Enable/disable syncing of task information
+- **Sync Time Entries**: Enable/disable syncing of time entries between Scoro and daily notes

+#### Client Sync Options

+- **Include Person Contacts**: By default, only company-type contacts are synced.
+Enable this option to also sync contacts with type "person".

+This allows you to customize the sync process based on your specific needs.
+For example, if you only want to track time entries but don't need client information, you can disable client syncing.

 ### Obtaining Scoro API Credentials

 1. **API Base URL**: This is your company's Scoro URL